HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/Kalysso_simeline/protocol.md

      - `ERROR COMPUTATION FAILED` :  Error response message from the server, if the computation failed.
    - Messages are UTF-8 encoded with `\n` as end-of-line character.

-4. Example dialogs examples of one or several  dialogs to clarify the scenarios
+4. Example of one or several dialogs to clarify the scenarios

 ```mermaid
 sequenceDiagram